 CHEN TAO TIMELINE

-1995 Chen and about 25 of his followers emigrated from Taiwan to San Dimas, CA
+1995 Chen and about 25 of his followers emigrated from Taiwan to San Dimas, California.

-1997 (March) Chen Tao headquarters moved from San Dimas, CA to Garland, TX
+1997 (March) Chen Tao headquarters moved from San Dimas, CA to Garland, Texas.

-1998 (April) Chen and a few followers travel to Lockport, NY before settling in Olcott, NY
+1998 (April) Chen and a few followers travel to Lockport, NY before settling in Olcott, New York.

-1999 Chen Tao opened a second branch in Brooklyn, NYC
+1999 Chen Tao opened a second branch in Brooklyn, New York City.

 Born in Pei-pu, Hsin-Chu County, Taiwan on April 22, 1955, Hon-Ming Chen lost both his mother and father at an early age.
 Despite the loss of his parents, Chen completed grade school and went on to receive his Bachelor’s in Political Science and his Master’s in Social Science.
 By the age of 28, Chen worked as an associate professor for Chai-Nan Junior College of Pharmacy teaching social science from 1983 until 1993.